armbian/build/README.md

 ## What this project does?

 - Builds custom kernel, image or a distribution optimized for low resource HW such as single board computers,
-- Including filesystem generation, low-level control software, kernel image and bootloader compilation,
+- Include filesystem generation, low-level control software, kernel image and bootloader compilation,
 - Provides a consistent user experience by keeping system standards across different platforms.

 ## Getting started